AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Auramancy/School of Alteration/Grasping Vines.md

-#1st-Level #Auramancy #Alteration #Boon
+#2nd-Level #Auramancy #Alteration #Boon

 - Casting Time: Action
 - Range: Self
 - Duration: Concentration, up to 1 minute

-You modify your arms to become stiff and infused with magic.
-As a part of casting the spell, you may make a brawl action, and additionally get the following benefits for the duration of the boon:
+You modify your limbs to become stiffer and infused with magic.
+For the duration of the spell, you may replace your Athletics (Strength) modifier for the [[Action Economy#^b70e3f|brawl]] DC you impose with your spellcasting modifier.
+In addition, you may make a brawl action as a part of casting the spell, and may make a brawl action as a quick action for the duration of the spell.

-- As a quick action, you may make a brawl action.
-You may use your spellcasting modifier instead of your Athletics (Strength) for it.
-- As a reaction to an enemy trying to break free from your grapple or topple, you may use your auramancy modifier instead of your Athletics (Strength) modifier.
-- As a reaction to being forced to make a Resilience save against a brawl action, you may use your Wisdom modifier instead of your Strength modifier.
-- When you make an attack of opportunity, you may choose to replace the attack with a grapple or shove.
-You may use your spellcasting modifier instead of your Athletics (Strength) modifier.